Mr. Big (Sex and the City): Subsequent episodes

 Within seven months of his marriage, he begins to chafe at his matrimonial bonds and pines for Carrie; he initiates an affair with her.
 Carrie, who is in a committed relationship (with Aidan Shaw) at the time, feels guilty but continues to see Big.
 The affair continues until Natasha comes home unexpectedly and discovers Carrie fleeing—half dressed—from the marital apartment.
 Natasha trips and breaks her tooth while chasing after Carrie, who ends up taking Natasha to the emergency room.
 As a result, Carrie ends the affair.
 Carrie later finds out that Big and Natasha have divorced.

 Big and Carrie eventually become close friends.
 He relocates to Napa Valley, and they are able to discuss their other ongoing relationships with each other.
 But their sexual chemistry always remains just below the surface, and their friendship never remains strictly platonic.
 After reading Carrie's book, Big begins to understand how much he has hurt her, and he empathizes further when a famous actress he is dating treats him in a fashion similar to the way Big has treated Carrie: at arm's length, eschewing true intimacy.
 The relationship between Big and the celebrity is certainly a parallel between Carrie/Big, except that the celebrity refuses physical intimacy one-sidedly, ignoring Big's overtures except when it suits her, whereas Carrie/Big's problems were almost completely emotional and arguably two-sided.
 The experience ends up allowing Big to finally get past his inner pain.
-Big grows as an emotional being, changing and evolving as the series progresses, moving past innate pain to suit Carrie's needs better, ostensibly becoming a "better man."
+Big grows as an emotional being, changing and evolving as the series progresses, moving past innate pain to suit Carrie's needs better, ostensibly becoming a "better man".

 Big seems to have no real friends, at least in New York.
 He is rarely shown with other males, and when he is, they are usually credited as colleagues or acquaintances.
-In one scene he is shown at a New Year's Eve party alone, eating while the celebration goes on around him, but seems to feel comfortable with the situation.
-(This scene is actually featured in Sex & The City - The Movie, and not in the HBO TV series.)
+In one scene in the first film, he is shown at a New Year's Eve party alone, eating while the celebration goes on around him, but seems to feel comfortable with the situation.